 As proof of his attachment to his gardens, at the end of his reign Louis XIV wrote Manière de montrer les jardins de Versailles (‘How to show the gardens of Versailles’).
 You can find this text in the educational resources of the Palace of Versailles.
 Louis XIV’s promenades were also the subject of numerous paintings, such as the one painted by Étienne Allegrain in 1688.

-Download or take a map of the Grandes Eaux Musicales or the map of the Musical Gardens, available at the entrance to the gardens.
+Take a map of the Grandes Eaux Musicales or Musical Gardens, available at the entrance to the gardens.

 This map highlights the different areas of the gardens, offering alternative itineraries and gives the timetables of fountain displays and music.